BRITISH SCHOOL ACCRA, GHANA

 DNA reaches Ghana to build a British school where children can complete their education.

-Furthermore the building’s rings enclose interior spaces with an introverted character that provides social spaces, and places of pauses while active sports are situated outside the rings.
+Furthermore the building’s rings enclose interior spaces with an introverted character that provides social spaces, and places of pauses while active sports are situated outside of the rings.